rik2803/aws-account-config/README_BB_REPO_VARIABLES.md

 The toplevel property `bitbucket.default_reviewers` is also required, as they are configured as the default reviewers for a repository.
 When you want to remove a user from the default reviewers list, change the state to `absent` rather than removing it from the list entirely.
-In the latter case, tthe user will remain in the default reviewers list when updating the repo config.
+In the latter case, the user will remain in the default reviewers list when updating the repo config.

 ```bash